Huguitis/aoi.js-documentation/src/functions/util/isManaged.md

 ## Example

-This will check if a role called `Server Booster` is managed by Discord.
+This will check if a role called `Server Booster` is managed by Discord and return either `true` or `false`:

 ```javascript
 bot.command({